pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 lastmod: 2020-07-06T11:55:02-04:00
 draft: true
 keywords: []
-description: "In this chapter we will improve the Redis server to efficiently handle multiple clients connected at the same time"
+summary: "In this chapter we will improve the server to efficiently handle multiple clients connected at the same time.
+We will end up using the `select` syscall and explore different alternatives using threads on the way."
 ---

 ## Introduction

 In this chapter we will add support for efficient handling of multiple clients connected simultaneously.
-We will first isolate the problemeatic elements of the current implementation and explore different solutions before getting to the final one using the [`select`][select-syscall] syscall.
+We will first isolate the problematic elements of the current implementation and explore different solutions before getting to the final one using the [`select`][select-syscall] syscall.

 ## First problem, accepting clients